srivats06-bot/STP2/STP2-Writeup.md

 ">

 ```
-- considering the actual files though, the Dockerfile had to be modified, and I had to build it with no cache,
+- considering the actual files though, the Dockerfile had to be modified, and so I had to build it with no cache,

 ```
 docker build --no-cache -t chal .